 The people were looking for a King like the nations around them rather than a strong, fair minded and God-fearing King.They wanted a champion to lead them in battle; they failed to see that God had in fact done that for them and gave them great victories.

 It didn’t take long for Saul to show his true character and it was not that of a man who feared God.In a battle with the Amalekites God through Samuel told Saul what he wished him to do yet Saul chose to honour God in his own way, failing to follow God’s commands.
-The consequence was that Saul was rejected by God as King and told that one better than Saul would ultimately take the throne.
-(1 Sam.
-15)
+The consequence was that Saul was rejected by God as King and told that one better than Saul would ultimately take the throne (1 Samuel 15).

-John 7:24 says: “Do not judge by appearance, but judge with right judgment” God saw qualities in David that pleased him; David went on to demonstrate these qualities of faith and righteous action in his 40 years of rule upon the throne of Israel.
+John 7:24 says: “Do not judge by appearance, but judge with right judgment”.
+God saw qualities in David that pleased him and although he was not perfect, David went on to demonstrate more often than not, these qualities of faith and righteous action in his forty years of rule upon the throne of Israel.